 Seducing a Satellite

-As art director, my role included working with the performer to create the visual language of the markings.
-I also coordinated the supply of material to the performer throughout the dance and kept track of the shotlist to establish which parts of the drawing had been revealed.
-Most importantly, I led communication with the drone videographer to determine the 25 square meter zone in aerial and translate it to real scale without marking directly onto the land.
-The goal for the dance to be readable on the satellite images included not compromising the results of the performance by creating a visual boarder.
+As art director, my role included creating the visual language of the markings and the markings themselves.
+This included not compromising the results of the performance by creating a physical boarder.
+I coordinated the supply of material to the performer throughout the dance and kept track of the shotlist to establish which parts of the drawing had been revealed.
+I led communication with the drone videographer to determine the 25 square meter zone in aerial and translate to real scale.

 PERFORMANCE FOR AN ORBITAL MACHINE.